Is Free Healthcare a Possibility for International Citizens or Travelers?

 Understanding Free vs Universal Healthcare

 Free healthcare is also different from universal healthcare.
 The terms are often used interchangeably but there are differences.
 Free healthcare means that all citizens receive health care at no cost or a very minimal cost.
-Universal healthcare means there is a health care system that provides coverage to at least 90% of citizens.
+Universal healthcare means there is a health care system that provides coverage to at least 90% of citizens, typically paid for by the citizens of the country via taxes.

 One form of universal healthcare is when the government pays for the healthcare needs of its residents (aka “free” healthcare).
 This is often called the “single payer” system.
 But this is not the only method.
 A country may have universal healthcare, in a sense, through legislated, expensive mandatory insurance coverage.
 A country may also have a basic level of universal health care, however, in reality, the majority of citizens still purchase supplemental health insurance to ensure an appropriate standard of care.